anoosh96/transop/README.md

 		- New modules can be written and added by third party developers through "app store"-like functionality
 	- Members of the community can interact with modules.
 		- Create an initiative (We want to build a road)
-		- Create a poll for the initiatice (Does everyone else want to build the road?)
+		- Create a poll for the initiative (Does everyone else want to build the road too?)
-		- Fund the initiative (We need $5000 to build the road, please donate)
+		- Fund the initiative (Given most people wanted to build a roach, we need $5000, please donate)
-		- Report progress, goals checkes, milestones achieves, expensess incurred
+		- Report progress, goal checks, milestones achieved, expensess incurred
-			- receipts, blockers encountered
+			- receipts of expenses, blockers encountered.
 		- Create events (We want to have a community BBQ)
 		- Subscribe to event notifications (Reminders for events, Notifications of checkpoints met in initiatives)
-		- Comment and vote and comment on things (comments, pictures, videos, other members).
+		- Comment and vote on things (posts, news, annoucenemnts, other comments, pictures, videos, member's activities).
 	- Members of community can interact with each other
-		- View individual member / role responsibilities and their accomplishment logs (Electric pole inspections every month)
+		- View individual member / role responsibilities and their accomplishment logs (Member N is resonsible for Electric pole inspections every month, here are their inspection results)
 		- Message members, collaborate, ask for information (Why is the cieling leaking?
 Can I buy your land?)
 		- Create group chats and mini forums / threads